JuanJFarina/juanjfarina.github.io/content/unit_testing_and_tdd_schools.md

 limited mocking style results in a much better technique for systems that are not designed in pure object-oriented paradigm.

+A Chciago School test looks pretty much like the 3A pattern:

+- Initialize the needed state and objects.
+- Execute the actions that are unde test.
+- Check that the results match the expectated ones.

 ### London School (Mockist TDD)

-The London School emerged from the innovations of the London Extreme Tuesday Club and was championed by Steve Freeman and Nat Pryce, authors of Growing Object-Oriented Software, Guided by Tests.
+The London School emerged from the innovations of the London Extreme Tuesday Club and was championed by Steve Freeman and Nat Pryce, authors of *Growing Object-Oriented Software, Guided by Tests*.
 The term "London School" was introduced by Michael Feathers in 2009 as a counterpart to the Detroit/Chicago School.

 This school takes an *interaction-based testing* approach, focusing on how objects